WDI-SEA/notes/05-node-express/express-apis/02organization.md

 ####4.
 Set up Express
 * `index.js` file
 * require express
-* create an instace of express
+* create an instance of express
 * tell the app which port to listen to

 ####5.
 Set up EJS